Counting subgraphs in fftp graphs with symmetry

 \subsection{Cannon's proof: Cone-types and \texorpdfstring{$N$}{N}-types}

-The fftp digraph used in Theorem \ref{thm:Markov} might be unnecessarily big.
-In fact, Cannon \cite{Cannon} shows that under hyperbolicity, for $N$ sufficiently big, the $N$-types determine the cone types and hence there are finitely cone types.
+The fftp-digraph used in Theorem \ref{thm:Markov} might be unnecessarily big.
+In fact, Cannon \cite{Cannon} shows that under hyperbolicity, for $N$ sufficiently big, the $N$-types determine the cone types and hence there are finitely many cone types.
 The rationality of the growth series follows from a recursion involving the cone types, which is similar to the argument in the proof of Theorem \ref{thm:Markov}.
 Neumann and Shapiro \cite{NS} realized that one just needs fftp to show that for $N$ sufficiently big, the $N$-type determine the cone type.
-In this subsection, for the sake of completeness, we will see that there are covering digraph maps from fftp digraph to the $N$-type digraph, and from the $N$-type digraph to the cone-type digraph.
+In this subsection, for the sake of completeness, we will see that there are covering digraph maps from the fftp-digraph to the $N$-type digraph, and from the $N$-type digraph to the cone-type digraph.

 \begin{lem} With Hypothesis \ref{hyp:fftp}.
-Let $(X,\tau, \phi_0, \cS,\cA)$ be the \fftp{} automaton for $(\ga,X,\theta)$.
-Let $\Delta$ be the fftp digraph.
-The projection map $\mathcal{S}\to \mathcal{S}/\sim_\ctee$ extends to digraph map $\pi\colon\Delta\to\ol{\Delta}$ such that for any two paths in the fftp digraph that represent geodesic paths to the same vertex of $\ga$, their projection to $\ol{\Delta}$ end in the same state. \end{lem} We will say that $\ol{\Delta}$ is a {\it $\ctee$-type digraph.} \begin{proof} We note that the canonical projection map on vertices given by $\phi \mapsto [\phi]$, does not extend to a canonical map on edges in general, and the construction will depend on the choices of automorphism realizing the $\ctee$-equivalence between vertices of $\Delta.$
+Let $(X,\tau, \phi_0, \cS,\cA)$ be the \fftp{}-automaton for $(\ga,X,\theta)$.
+Let $\Delta$ be the fftp-digraph.
+The projection map $\mathcal{S}\to \mathcal{S}/\sim_\ctee$ extends to a digraph map $\pi\colon\Delta\to\ol{\Delta}$ such that for any two paths in the fftp-digraph that represent geodesic paths to the same vertex of $\ga$, their projection to $\ol{\Delta}$ end in the same state. \end{lem} We will say that $\ol{\Delta}$ is a {\it $\ctee$-type digraph.} \begin{proof} We note that the canonical projection map on vertices given by $\phi \mapsto [\phi]$, does not extend to a canonical map on edges in general, and the construction will depend on the choices of automorphism realizing the $\ctee$-equivalence between vertices of $\Delta.$